About Us

 Mal Haskins

 Mal is based in Wanaka New Zealand where his passion for the mountains, climbing, mountaineering and skiing can be quenched.
 He is an IFMGA / NZMGA Mountain and Ski Guide.
 During the winter months in New Zealand he lectures on the Tai Poutini Polytechnic Ski Patrol Program, works at Mt Cook Heliski as a lead guide and snow safety officer, Forecasts for the Mt Cook Avalanche Advisory as well as running his own operation based from Wanaka, Mountaineering, Ski-touring, Ski Mountaineering teaching avalanche courses.
-He is a member of Wanaka SAR and Winter Mt Cook Sar teams.
+He is a member of Wanaka SAR and Winter Mt Cook SAR teams.
 During Summer he spends time down on the Antarctic Peninsula taking people climbing - Mal loves to ski and enjoys sharing his love of being outside and seeking adventure with like minded people.

 Paul Black